14 Jun Norwegian Forest Cat

 Personality Snapshot: Very patient, smart, easily gets along with humans and pets but independent.

-And with me, you get a world of variety as well since my coat comes in a wide range of colors like brown, blue cream, tortoiseshell, cameo, red, gold, cream, red, blue, black and white.
+With me, you get a world of variety since my coat comes in a wide range of colors like brown, blue cream, tortoiseshell, cameo, red, gold, cream, red, blue, black and white.

 It can also display numerous patterns, such as shaded, smoke, ticking, tabby, calico and bicolor.